stg-tud/apsa/2019/4-DataFlowAnalysis/DataFlowAnalysis.md

 Many static analyses are based on the mathematical theory of lattices.

-The lattices put the facts (often, but not always, sets) computed by an analysis in a well-defined partial order.
+The lattice put the facts (often, but not always, sets) computed by an analysis in a well-defined partial order.

 Analysis are often **well-defined** functions over lattices and can then be combined and reasoned about.